ConservationColorado/asana-hire/README.md

 This application has administrator, hiring manager, and applicant users, with hundreds of monthly users.
 Since anyone can apply to any open position at any time, and since hiring managers can review applications asynchronously, the availability requirement is high.
-To achieve this availability, the application uses Asana as a data store.
+To achieve this, the application uses Asana as a data store.

 Asana is not perfect for this use case.
 The graph model used under the hood there is slow to retrieve large amounts of distributed information.
 This introduces latency to this application.
-However, Asana gives us a good balance of usability of our staff.
+However, Asana has good usability for our staff.
 It also comes at no additional cost; we already use the tool, while would have to pay for a managed database service.
 Also, we can easily export and report on data within Asana.

 In short, Asana gives high availability and non-techie user-friendliness in exchange for additional latency when this application is used manually.
 This is a worthwhile tradeoff for our use case!